 Before we delve into how to make pores look smaller, we're going to give it to you straight—your skin needs pores to house its natural oils, called sebum.
 Because of this rather inescapable reality, you can never get rid of them completely.
-What you can do, however, is keep your pores clear of any impurities that might make pores appear larger.
+What you can do, however, is keep your pores clear of any impurities that might make them appear larger.

-Erika Arguello, co-founder and product developer at Baiser Beauty, says, "When pores are infected or clogged, they expand.
+Erika Arguello, cofounder and product developer at Baiser Beauty, says, "When pores are infected or clogged, they expand.
 Especially around the nose where there are more oil glands, it leaves them enlarged.
 While it is not possible to eliminate pores since we need them for our skin to breathe, it is possible to make enlarged pores less noticeable."
-In an interview with Allure, dermatologist Papri Sarkar explains that "when people talk about skin 'breathing,' they're usually referring to whether the skin is occluded or not.
-Occluding the skin can cause pimples, whiteheads, or blackheads."
 It's this buildup that can lead to clogged pores.
 We spoke to Arguello and two other experts about how to make your pores smaller.